OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 Warnings should be shown alerting the user that
 - this action is not reversable,
 - will potentially change/overwrite data in archived meetings and
-- will not port the history information of the old users data to the new ones
+- will neither port the history information of the secondary users to the new ones nor rewrite the user id in the "Changed by" column